Lessons from One of the Most Popular Trend Following Strategies

 We then went back and tested different moving averages and found the ideal moving average level to stop out at for the 3 Stocks to Wealth strategy over the first 11 years.
 In addition, we found the overall percentage stop-loss to use for the strategy from the highs.
 In other words, the best drawdown total to use to make it even more straightforward.

 Just like the 40 week moving average stop-loss for the S&P 500, this is more about sleeping better at night and being comfortable with amounts exposed to certain stocks and the overall market.
-Not about increasing performance (although this is a distinct possibility going forward especially given the current money market returns being around 5% for times when the strategy is below the key moving average).
+Not about increasing performance (although this is a distinct possibility going forward especially given the current money market returns being close to 5% for times when the strategy is below the key moving average).

 Finding the “Perfect” Moving Average